cariboufute/locale-route/README.md

 locale_route('en');                         //gets the current URL in English
 ```

-For the last two situations, there is clearer helper functions.
+For the last two situations, there are clearer helper functions.

 #### other_route